 Much of Mulrooney’s studies at the University of Idaho revolved around cartography, GIS and remote sensing technology and the programming languages to help automate digital map creation.
-In September of 2002, he began work with the Army at Fort A.P.
+In September of 2002, Mulrooney began work with the Army at Fort A.P.
 Hill.
 The goal of the Sustainable Range Program (SRP) office was to create mapping products and perform spatial analysis so the military could train in an environmentally, fiscally and socially responsible manner.
-In addition to his mapping duties, he gave a variety of GIS technical workshops and talks about the increasingly popular field of GIS, its applications and future use as it applies to the military.
-He moved to North Carolina to attend the University of North Carolina, Greensboro, in 2007.
+In addition to his mapping duties, Mulrooney led various GIS technical workshops and discussions about the increasingly popular field of GIS, its applications and future use as it applies to the military.
+Mulrooney moved to North Carolina to attend the University of North Carolina at Greensboro (UNCG) in 2007.

-At UNCG, his PhD dissertation focus was on using open-source programming and data-mining techniques to assess GIS metadata integrity for large spatial databases.
+At UNCG, Mulrooney’s Ph.D. dissertation focus was on using open-source programming and data-mining techniques to assess GIS metadata integrity for large spatial databases.
 In his work experience, he had seen an increasing schism between the rate at which data are created and the rate at which data are cataloged.
-Given that each metadata file contains more than 400 individual elements, efficiently extracting information from this metadata is an impossibility, and little research has been done in the science of metadata and automating metadata.
-His research explored methodology within the open-source environment in which data can be turned into information that inevitably supports the decision-making process.
-This work has led to work with the North Carolina Department of Transportation (NCDOT) to provide GIS metadata education to statewide stakeholders in hopes of applying the new state and local government GIS metadata standard that was passed by the NCGICC (North Carolina Geographic Information Coordinating Council) in late 2016 and is being utilized to this day.
+Given that each metadata file contains more than 400 individual elements, efficiently extracting information is an impossibility, and little research has been done in the science of metadata and automating metadata.
+Mulrooney’s research explored methodology within the open-source environment in which data can be turned into information that inevitably supports the decision-making process.
+This work has led to work with the North Carolina Department of Transportation (NCDOT) to provide GIS metadata education to statewide stakeholders, in hopes of applying the new state and local government GIS metadata standard that was passed by the North Carolina Geographic Information Coordinating Council (NCGICC) in late 2016 and is being utilized to this day.

 - Mulrooney, Timothy.
 2011.
 An Assessment of Wind Power as an Alternative Energy Source in North Carolina: A GIS Approach.
 The North Carolina Geographer 18:35–44.

 - Love, Garrett, Mulrooney, Timothy and Brown, LaDonna.
 2012.
 Using GIS to Address Food Availability in Durham, North Carolina.
 The North Carolina Geographer 19:35–53.

 - Mulrooney, Timothy and Mulrooney, S. 2013.
 Using Quadrat Analysis and Clustering Techniques to Quantify Patterns of Bear Sightings in Northwest New Jersey.
 The Middle States Geographer 46:51–60.

 - Mulrooney, Timothy.
 2015.
 Final Report: Applying QA/QC Procedures to Quantitatively Measure the Quality of NC DOT GIS Data.
 A Summary of NC DOT GIS Data.
 Report for North Carolina Department of Transportation.
 64 pp.

 - Mulrooney, T., Beratan, K., McGinn, C. and Branch, B. 2017.
 A Comparison of Raster-Based Travel Time Surfaces against Vector-Based Network Calculations as Applied in the Study of Rural Food Insecurity.
 Applied Geography 78:12–21. (http://www.sciencedirect.com/science/article/pii/S0143622816306099)

 - Mulrooney, T., McGinn, C. Branch, B., Madumere, C. and Ifediora, B. 2017.
 A New Raster-Based Metric to Measure Relative Food Availability in Rural Areas: A Case Study in Southeastern North Carolina.
 Southeastern Geographer 57(2):151–178.

 - Mulrooney, Timothy.
 2018.
 Assessing and Evaluating Standard Compliance with a State and Local Government GIS Metadata Profile in Large Geospatial Databases.
 GEOProcessing 2018: The Tenth International Conference on Advanced Geographic Information Systems, Applications, and Services, Rome, Italy, March 27.
 ISBN: 978-1-61208-617-0:36–39.

 - Mulrooney, Timothy.
 2019.
 Final Report: Facilitating the New Statewide GIS Metadata Standard through Training and Outreach.
 Report for North Carolina Department of Transportation.
 22 pp.